 Figure 8 (b) shows the changes in the basin-averaged maximum frozen depth in the seasonally frozen ground areas and active layer thickness in the permafrost areas.
-The basin-averaged annual maximum frozen depth showed a significant decreasing trend $(0.032 \text{ m} \cdot \text{decade}^{-1})$.
+The basin-averaged annual maximum frozen depth showed a significant decreasing trend (0.032 m decade-1).
 In addition, the maximum frozen depth had a significantly negative correlation with the annual mean air temperature (r = -0.71).
-Simulated active layer thickness in the permafrost regions increased $(0.043 \text{ m} \cdot \text{decade}^{-1})$, and correlated positively with the annual mean air temperature (p = 0.005).
+Simulated active layer thickness in the permafrost regions increased (0.043 m decade-1), and correlated positively with the annual mean air temperature (p = 0.005).

-Figure 9 shows the frozen soil distributions in the periods of 1971 to 1980 and 2001 to 2010.
-Comparing the frozen soil distributions of the two periods, we observed major changes in the frozen soils on sunny slopes at elevations between 3500 and 3900 m, especially in the west tributary, where large areas of permafrost changed into seasonally frozen ground.
-Figure S5, illustrating the taliks simulated in the period of 2001-2010, shows that taliks were mainly located on the edge of the permafrost area and that talik development was not significant.
+426 Figure 9 shows the frozen soil distributions in the periods of 1971 to 1980 and 2001 427 to 2010.
+Comparing the frozen soil distributions of the two periods, we observed major 428 changes in the frozen soils on sunny slopes at elevations between 3500 and 3900 m, 429 especially in the west tributary, where large areas of permafrost changed into seasonally 430 frozen ground.
+Figure S5, illustrating the taliks simulated in the period of 2001-2010, 431 shows that the taliks were mainly located on the edge of the permafrost area and the 432 development of taliks was not significant.
+433 Figure 10 shows the monthly mean ground temperatures for areas with elevations 434 between 3300 and 3500 m and over areas with elevations between 3500 and 3700 m in 435 the upper Heihe basin.
+In the areas with elevations between 3300 and 3500 m located